Iran returns passport of detained British charity worker, UK lawmaker says | DW | 15.03.2022

 "I also understand that there is a British negotiating team in Tehran right now," she added.

 Zaghari-Ratcliffe was taken into custody at Tehran's airport in April 2016 and convicted of plotting to overthrow the Iranian government.
-The UK-Iranian citizen, her supporters and rights groups deny this.
+She, along with her supporters and human rights groups, have rebuked these allegations.

-In October Zaghari-Ratcliffe's husband Richard Ratcliffe embarked a hunger strike outside the Foreign Office in central London, accusing the British government of not doing enough to secure his wife's release.
+In October, Zaghari-Ratcliffe's husband Richard Ratcliffe embarked on a hunger strike outside the Foreign Office in central London, accusing the British government of not doing enough to secure his wife's release.

 Ratcliffe says British Prime Minister Boris Johnson must take responsibility and claims "diplomatic agendas" have stalled his wife's path to freedom.